 Norwich, B. (2014)

 Norwich provides a comprehensive analysis of the 2014 SEND reforms and their implications for school practise.
 The research demonstrates that effective SEND provision requires whole-school approaches led by knowledgeable SENCOs with sufficient authority and time.
-Schools where SENCOs are part of the senior leadership team show better outcomes for pupils with additional needs.
+Schools where SENCOs are part of the senior leadership team show better outcomes for learners with additional needs.

 Special Educational Needs in Mainstream Schools: A Systematic Review View study ↗ 0 citations